 The Minnesota Department of Health has developed guidelines for business sectors.

-Request an absentee ballot for August and November elections.
+Request an absentee ballot for the November elections.
 Voting by mail is safe, easy and convenient.
 All voters can vote early in Minnesota.
 You do not need to provide a reason to vote by mail.
 You can request your ballot now for both the state primary and general election.

 - First, register to vote or check your registration status on the Minnesota Secretary of State website.